Show transcript Play Pause

 Walk from “Datteln/Wittener Straße” (approx. 10 minutes)

-Walk from the bus stop to the junction and turn into Provinzialstraße.
-Follow this road and cross the Lukasbrücke bridge.
-On the other side of the river, after a few metres turn right into the street "Am Hebewerk".
-This will take you directly to the museum.
+Walk to the intersection and turn onto “Provinzialstraße.”
+Follow this road and cross over the “Lukasbrücke” bridge.
+A few metres after crossing the river, turn right onto “Am Hebewerk” street.
+This takes you directly to the museum.

-You can reach the Henrichenburg boat lift via the following cycle paths:
+You can reach the Henrichenburg shiplift using the following cycle paths:

 - Emscher Park cycle path